krevetka-ural/my-nixos-configuration/README.md

 The default greeter is KDE's `Plasma Login`.
 The desktop environment is `KDE Plasma`, accordingly.

-Home-manager is used to describe the interactive shell, fish, and the beautiful fastfetch autostart.
+Home-manager is used to describe the interactive shell, fish, and the beautiful custom fastfetch autostart.
 All of this is written in *Nix*, without a single line of QML or other programming languages.

 I use various software for my work:
 * `KDE Partition Manager` for disk management.